tsuharesu/expect-kt/README.md

 expect("james").toStartWith("j").and.toEndWith("s")
 ```

-Or, in fluent syntax
+Or, in fluent syntax.
 ```java
 "james".should.startWith("j").and.endWith("s")
 ```

-Or using blocks (because it's even better)
+Or using blocks, because sometimes you want lots of checks.
 ```java
 expect("james") {
     toStartWith("j")